 The hope is that the Coronavirus crisis ends soon.
 However as we stand now, meaningful, forced changes in human behavior are afoot.
 From an investment standpoint, the questions are, for how long this will last, and will portions of these changes be permanent?
 The implications are many.

-Request access today to find out how you can analyze news and earnings call transcripts with our text analytics platform.
+Request a demo today to find out how you can analyze news and earnings call transcripts with our text analytics platform.
 Spot outliers, identify critical insights, and understand key drivers.

 Amenity Analytics is the industry leader in providing insights from unstructured text by using Natural Language Processing (NLP) assisted by Artificial Intelligence (AI) and Machine Learning (ML).
 Amenity’s NLP system is a sector-agnostic, language-dependent tool for quantitative text analysis that is deployed across the financial services industry and beyond.